 Effects of ungulates on community composition

 We surveyed the community composition of karst forest sites by using 100-m by 1-m belt transects at 14 different sites across northern Guam, where limestone karst dominates the forest types.
-All plants within these transects were identified to species and categorized by growth form (ie. vines or trees) and as native or non-native.
+All plants within these transects were identified to species and categorized by growth form (i.e. vines or trees) and as native or non-native.
 Plants were considered seedlings if they appeared to be within their first year of growth – for woody species, they had no woody stem yet, or were less than 0.5-m tall.

 Scats from pigs and deer were counted along the vegetation transects described above.
 To detect a range of scat abundances, we also surveyed a greater area at each site by including 2-m-wide belt transects encircling the vegetation transects (see Figure 1).
 These were walked and length estimated using GPS, with total area surveyed amounting to approximately 800 m2.
 However, since transect lengths used to count scats differed slightly from site to site, scat abundances used in analysis were number of scats per 100 m2.
 Actual ungulate densities in any habitat in Guam is unknown and has rarely ever been attempted because common methods such as spotlighting, visual counts on transects, and aerial counts are challenging in dense tropical forests.
 Although they do not give exact population abundance, counts of scats can be used as an index to compare abundance of ungulates among sites [37].
 We used scat as an indicator of ungulate abundance because other sign, such as animal tracks, are rarely visible in karst forest terrain and the detectability of other sign such as trails and browsing sign varies widely even in similar habitats [25].

 We used linear regressions to determine whether ungulate scat abundance covaried with forest characteristics measured on vegetation transects.
-Deer scat abundance and pig scat abundance were considered as separate independent factors, and forest characteristics as dependent factors.
-The forest characteristics that we investigated were total seedling abundance, native seedling abundance, non-native seedling abundance, and vine abundance.
+Deer scat abundance and pig scat abundance were considered as separate independent factors, although a model including both provided qualitatively similar results (Table S_).
+The forest characteristics included as dependent variables were total seedling abundance, native seedling abundance, non-native seedling abundance, and vine abundance.
 For each correlation, we report r2 values.

 Permissions and licenses